KarlaB3/site-spotter-api/README.md

 Identify and discuss the key functionalities and benefits of an ORM Detail any third party services that your app will use - what and why

+## How to Set Up the Environment & Use
+instructions on how to set up the environment and users. install all files requirements.txt create db in postgres create db_dev user in postgres with password as xyz DATABASE_URL = "postgresql+psycopg2://db_dev:123456@localhost:5432/site_spotter" SECRET_KEY = "s3cr3T_K3Y" grant all schema privileges to db_dev user, include error handling notes you've used in the past

+instructions on how to search in Insomnia, including representing spaces between strings in a record as %20 e.g, Lend%20Lease

 ## How It Works
 Document all endpoints for your API.
 Endpoint documentation should include:
 HTTP request verb GET POST PUT PATCH DELETE